Gosizdat: History

 The decree founding Gosizdat placed all private publishing in Soviet Russia under their control.
 Although publishers were required to submit manuscripts before publication, Gosizdat was remarkably inefficient and was unable to enforce this.
 The most significant problems were lack of paper and maintaining the printing presses.
 Also the book trade had been municipalised in Moscow by October 1918, and from April 1919 to autumn 1921 all books were distributed free of charge by Tsentropechat.

 In February 1921, following the report of the Litkens Commission, Gosizdat was incorporated as a department within Narkompros.

 On October 8, 1930 the publishing house was transformed into the Association of State Book and Magazine Publishing Houses (OGIZ).
-In total, in the years 1919–1930, Gosizdat published 29,555 titles of books and brochures with a total circulation of 610.3 million copies.
+In total, in the years 1919–1930, Gosizdat published 29,555 titles of books and pamphlets with a total circulation of 610.3 million copies.